 2. Your application portfolio

-3. Your current workflow
+3. Your current workflows

-- Where are the current bottlenecks in your workflow?
+- Where are our current bottlenecks?

-4. Your timeframe
+4. Your time frame

 5. Your end goals

-Do you want more flexibility in your development process?
-Do you want to leverage tools such as Artificial Intelligence and Machine Learning to gain better insight into your data?
-Do you want to accelerate the deployment of new products and services in order to better compete?
+A good rule of thumb to follow is to know where you’re going, then work backward from there.
+Is your goal to have more flexibility in your development process?
+To leverage tools like artificial intelligence and machine learning to gain better insights from your data?
+To accelerate the deployment of new products and services in order to compete?
 All of the above?

 Keep up with Redapt